Red Canary Song: History

-Red Canary Song was founded in November 2018 by Kate Zen, Athena G., Red S., and Julie X. following the death of 38-year-old Flushing massage worker Yang Song on November 25, 2017 when she fell four stories to her death during a police raid.
+Red Canary Song was founded in November 2018 by Kate Zen, Athena G., Red S., and Julie X. following the death of 38-year-old Flushing, Queens massage worker Yang Song on November 25, 2017 when she fell four stories to her death during a police raid.

-As of 2021, the group is currently based in Flushing, Queens and directed by Yin Q. and Esther Kao.
-Red Canary Song was created shortly after her death to support her family and fight for police accountability.
+As of 2021, the group is currently based in Flushing, and directed by Yin Q. and Esther Kao.
+Red Canary Song was created shortly after Song's death to support her family and fight for police accountability.
 The coalition currently strives to address the hypersexualization and xenophobia that massage workers are likely to fall victim to, as made apparent by the 2021 Atlanta spa shootings.
 Red Canary Song advocates that shutting down massage businesses is not the proper means of ensuring massage workers a better quality of life.
 Rather, the solution lies in recognizing the rights and dignity of these workers.
 While Red Canary Song supports all migrant massage workers, the coalition does not wish to impose the assumption nor the identity of migrant sex workers upon anyone.